Supercock

 Supercock (also known as Bet to Kill and A Fistful of Feathers) is a 1975 comedy film directed by Gus Trikonis and starring Ross Hagen.
 The film also stars Nancy Kwan.

 Seeing as the original title was rather controversial, the film has been released under several different names, the most notable being A Fistful of Feathers.

 Plot

-An American cowboy and his prized pet rooster, Friendly, travel to the Philippines to enter the First International Cockfighting Olympics and a for chance to win $100,000.
+An American cowboy and his prized pet rooster, Friendly, travel to the Philippines to enter the First International Cockfighting Olympics and for a chance to win $100,000.